ArensMyzyri/DataTransformer/README.md

 This is a simple though powerful transformer that helps you with normalizing and serializing models, json, array and so on.

-You can also learn about these practices in [the official Symfony Book][5].

 Requirements
 ------------